Ashok0/EnderalVREssentials/README.md

 * Synthesis.esp (Generated with the Synthesis utility and should be placed near the bottom)

 When installing mods, if prompted to extract BSA files, select "No".

-   ---If using EngineFixesVR, add the following lines to EngineFixesVR.ini: MemoryManager = false, SelectAllocator = 1
-   ---If using EmbersXD, SMIM or USSEP patches, delete any .esp files.
-   ---If using Noble Skyrim, remove "whroughgroundmud.dds"
-   ---If using Dear Diary, install the VR version and replace "tweenmenu.swf" with the file from the Enderal version of the mod.
-   ---If using SkyVRaan, this mod requires the .NET 5.0 SDK and will not be active until Synthesis is run (as described at the beginning of this guide).
-   ---If using Flinching, this mod will not be active until Nemesis is run (as described at the beginning of this guide).